humdrum-tools/vhv-documentation/humdrum/cues/index.md

 permalink: /humdrum/cues/index.html
 ---

+Cue-sized notes are smaller than regular notes, similar to grace notes; however, unlike grace notes, cue-sized notes possess non-zero score durations.
 Cue-sized notes can be encoded in two ways within `**kern` spines.
-Individual notes can be marked as cue-sized by using an `RDF` record:
+For occasional cue-sized notes, an RDF record can be added to mark individual notes as being cue-sized:

 {% include verovio.html